rakus/parseargs/README.md

 [![Build and Test](https://github.com/rakus/parseargs/actions/workflows/verify.yaml/badge.svg)](https://github.com/rakus/parseargs/actions/workflows/verify.yaml)

----

-:warning: This is in an early state of development.
-Have a look at section [TODO](#todo) below.

----

 Parseargs parses given shell script parameters based on a given option definition.
 Depending on the given options shell code is generated that can be evaluated using the shells `eval` builtin.